 The Debrief Meeting is an open discussion for the hiring team members to share the information learned during the candidate interviews.
 Use the questions below to guide the discussion.

-Start the meeting by reviewing the requirements for the Account Executive role and the key competencies and goals to succeed.
+Start the meeting by reviewing the requirements for the role and the key competencies and goals to succeed.

-The meeting leader should strive to create an environment where it is okay to express opinions about the candidate that differ from the consensus or the leadership's opinions.
+The meeting leader should strive to create an environment where it is okay to express opinions about the candidate that differ from the consensus or from leadership's opinions.

 Scores and interview notes are important data points but should not be the sole factor in making the final decision.